 Cancer is still the largest killer of children from disease in Australia – over 600 children are diagnosed with cancer every year and sadly, three children die from cancer every week.

-In just six years, the GCC has grown to become one of the biggest cycling events in Australia, enjoyed by more than 55,000 amateur and professionals, from every state and territory who have ridden a combined 13,341,418km to raise more than $16.3m.
+In just seven years, the GCC has grown to become one of the biggest cycling events in Australia, enjoyed by more than 55,000 amateur and professionals, from every state and territory who haved raised more than $20.5 million.

 2021 GCC Ambassador